T-Pau/Joyride/Documentation/Joyride.md

 Due to technical limitations, mouse movement can't be read while the left button is pressed.

+Note: Support for this mouse has not been tested with real hardware.

 ### Atari CX-21 / CX-50